Paramus, New Jersey Revolutionary War Sites

 Map / Directions to the Cold Spring Presbyterian Church

-This cemetery has the grave of Lt.
-Richard Wickes, who died at the Battle of Turtle Gut Inlet. (see the Wildwood page) In the section of the cemetery marked as the Veteran's Field of Honor, his grave is the centerpiece, along with a plaque at the bottom of the flagpole that reads, "Dedicated to Lt.
+The church's cemetery has the grave of Revolutionary War soldier Lt.
+Richard Wickes, who died June 29, 1776, at the Battle of Turtle Gut Inlet.
+In the section of the cemetery marked as the Veteran's Field of Honor, his grave is the centerpiece.
+There is also a plaque at the bottom of the flagpole which pays tribute to Lt.
 Richard Wickes.
-Mortally wounded June 29, 1776 in the cause of American freedom at the Battle of Turtle Gut Inlet."
-[1]
+(Shown above right.)
+[2]

-There is at least one other Revolutionary War soldier buried in the cemetery.
-The grave is a short walk from the right side of the church.
-It is marked as a Revolutionary War soldier, but there is no name.
-(Pictured below)
+The grave pictured on the right is a short walk from the south side of the church.
+It is marked as the grave of a Revolutionary War soldier, but there is no name.
+It most likely belongs to Schellinger or Wilden.
+The exact location of the other two graves is unknown.